valencik/sequoia/presentation/scala-up-north.md

 ## What is the problem?
   - "Big Data"
   - Big Teams
-  - Context.
-Context is the problem.
+  - Context is the problem.

 ::: notes
   - Often hear of problems with Big Data in terms of our ability to crunch numbers